 The Catalan Coast

-Enjoy this eight-day holiday on the stunning Catalan coast, from your base in relaxing Roses.
+Enjoy this seven-day holiday on the stunning Catalan coast, from your base in relaxing Roses.
 Cruise to beautiful Cadaqués, explore magnificent Barcelona and charming Figueres, basking in Catalan culture.

 You meet your group and Tour Manager at Rail Discoveries' dedicated Departure Office at St Pancras International today, before boarding the Eurostar for Paris.
 In the French capital, change trains and continue on the high speed TGV, enjoying views of the French countryside as you make your way directly to Figueres in Spain.
 At Figueres, board a coach for the short journey to Roses, set within the beautiful bay of the same name, on a rugged stretch of the Costa Brava.